Microcoil: Saddle microcoils

 The saddle coil shows the most complex geometry of these three coil types.

 The B1 field is generated primarily by the four vertical wire segments.
 Because of this coil geometry, the B1 field of a saddle coil is more homogeneous in z direction than that of a planar coil.
 The saddle coil can be formed from wire, but it is also often etched from thin copper foil, which is then adhered to glass or PTFE tubing.
 The latter procedure leads to a high geometric precision, resulting in better B1 homogeneity.
-The saddle coil is easily accessible and provides a good ‘filling factor’ of the usable area in the magnet bore.
+The saddle coil is easily accessible and provides a good 'filling factor' of the usable area in the magnet bore.
 For these reasons it is widely used in NMR microscopy.
 However, these advantages are achieved at the price of decreased sensitivity.
 Compared to a saddle coil, the sensitivity performance of a solenoidal coil of the same dimensions is approximately three times better.

+Self-assembled microcoils

+Self-assembled rolled-up micro coils with diameters down to 50 μm have been developed for NMR microscopy.